PROFILE

 September 24, 1993.

-The executive branch comprises the king, who
+The executive branch comprises the king, who is

-seven deputy prime ministers, 15 senior
+deputy prime ministers, 15 senior ministers, 26

-state, and 146 undersecretaries of state.
+undersecretaries of state.
+The bicameral

+legislature consists of a 123-member elected

+National Assembly and a 61-member Senate.
 The

-bicameral legislature consists of a 123-member

-elected National Assembly and a 61-member

-Senate.
-The judiciary includes a Supreme Court
+judiciary includes a Supreme Court, lower

-are 20 provinces and 4 municipalities.
+20 provinces and 4 municipalities.

 Compared to its recent past, the 1993-2003